lucianopereira86/Luciano-Pereira-Blog/content/posts/python-for-beginners-part-4-conditional-logic-collection-and-loop.md

 All the examples from the playlist are available in this GitHub repository: [Python Examples](https://github.com/lucianopereira86/Python-Examples).

 ### Objective
-You will learn about the operations with numbers, dates and how to handle errors.
+You will learn how to work with conditional logics, collections and loops.
 A Python file was created to demonstrate each example.

 ## Topics